YanKolev/LLM_Local_Linux_Memos/LFS151/notes.md

 - Then we need to point the browser to **http://host_IP:8080** to get live statistics.
 It exposes raw and processed statistics via a versioned remote REST API, supports exporting to InfluxDB and even Prometheus metrics.

 ---

+#### Elasticsearch

+**Overview**

+- distributed search and analytics engine at the core of elastic stack. responsible for data indexing, search and analysis.
+Kibata is an interface that enables inractive data visualization while providing insights into the data.

+- provides real-time search and analytics for structured on unstructured text, numeritcal data or geospacial data.

+-